Officials say 1 body found after Kenya building collapse

-NAIROBI, Kenya (AP) — A Kenyan official says a male body has been recovered from the rubble of a building collapse as search and rescue work was called off.
+NAIROBI, Kenya (AP) — A female body has been recovered from the rubble of a building collapse in Kenya’s capital as search and rescue work has been called off, an official said Sunday.

-Joseph Gichangi, the area police chief, says receipts showed two couples checking into the guest house but leaving before the collapse.
+Joseph Gichangi, the area police chief, said receipts showed two couples checking into the guest house but leaving before the collapse.

 Building collapses have become common in Nairobi, where 4 million people live in low-income areas or slums.
 Housing is in high demand and unscrupulous developers often bypass regulations.